Hookyns/tst-reflect/transformer/README.md

 }, 22976);
 ```

-### Configuration
+## Configuration

-There is an optional configuration you can set in `tsconfig.json` file.
+There is an optional configuration you can set in the `tsconfig.json` file.

 ```json5
 {